rumpa1903/LSA/README.md

 The commands to start and stop this service are:
-Start service:-sudo systemctl start isc-dhcp-server Stop service:-sudo systemctl stop isc-dhcp-server [14/09, 5:36 pm] Prithvi NL Colg: Add a User in a kali linux Command :- adduser username
+Start service:-sudo systemctl start isc-dhcp-server Stop service:-sudo systemctl stop isc-dhcp-server
+: Add a User in a kali linux
+Command :- adduser username
 Network Setting In Kali Linux
 IP Address